 Art critics analyze, interpret and form opinions on artworks at museums, galleries, shows and other exhibitions.
 They also review concerts, operas, musicals and art-related books.
 They then write articles for local arts organizations, newspapers, magazines, radio shows or television.
 Art critics use their art history education to judge the artworks and often research the artist, historical period, inspirations, media and any other elements that influenced the art.

 Formal training in journalism isn't required by all publications or broadcast stations seeking art critics as long as the candidate has a degree in art history or a related field.
 However, writing skills are essential for art critics, and classes in English, reporting, magazine writing and other journalism-related classes are beneficial.
 Art critics also need communication skills because they are constantly attending shows and networking with people in the art business.

 Employment Outlook and Salary Information

-According to the BLS, the job growth rate for curators will increase by 8% from 2014 to 2024, which is about as fast as the national average for all employment opportunities.
-A slower-than-average job growth rate of 2% was projected for all historians during the same time frame.
-The BLS reports that in 2015 the median annual income for all historians was $55,800, and the median annual income for curators was $51,520.
+According to the BLS, the job growth rate for curators will increase by 10% from 2018 to 2028, which is faster than the national average for all employment opportunities.
+An average job growth rate of 6% was projected for all historians during the same time frame.
+The BLS reports that in 2018 the median annual income for all historians was $61,140, and the median annual income for curators was $53,780.
 An art critic's and reporter's job are similar.
-The employment rate for reporters and correspondents is expected to decline 8% from 2014 to 2024.
-The BLS lists a reporter's median salary as $36,360.
+The employment rate for reporters and correspondents is expected to decline 8% from 2018 to 2028.
+The BLS lists a reporter's median salary as $41,260.

 Art critics who report on the visual and performing arts, art historians who examine artifacts to determine their cultural and historic significance and curators responsible for a collection's inventory are some of the professionals who work in the field of art history.
 A bachelor's degree is generally the minimum educational requirement to get started in one of these careers.